ichichich3011/ichichich3011/README.md

 ### Hi there 👋 , I am Markus Maisch from the south of Germany 🇩🇪
-Creating nice stuff in the internet and improving physician communication with [coliquio](https://www.coliquio.de/)
+Creating internet stuff for friends and improving physician communication with [coliquio](https://www.coliquio.de/)

 ---